liz3/dv/README.md

 ```

-If you look at the fields it comes obvious neither fields have absolute byte positions, thats not needed. dv wraps nodes Bufffer
+If you look at the fields it comes obvious neither fields have absolute byte positions, thats not needed as dv wraps nodes Buffer
-in a stream api so that its not needed.
+in a stream api.
 As a side fact, the `type` of a model is actually a implicit function name within the Stream api, as except in some special cases
 the type is a existing function within the stream api.